Our Guide To Elbow Injury Claims

 Call us today on 0800 073 8801 to speak to one of our friendly advisors.
 If we think you have legitimate grounds to claim compensation for your injury we will let you know what your elbow injury claim is worth and provide you with an excellent personal injury solicitor to handle your claim.
 You will also have the option to make a no win no fee elbow injury compensation claim.

 An elbow injury can be any sort of injury to the elbow.
 Most people have suffered a minor elbow injury, such as knocking their “funny bone”.
 This means hitting the back of your elbow, which causes a tingling numb feeling up and down their arms.
 Luckily this is not a serious injury.
 However, there are lesson common injuries to the elbow which can be more serious and require medical treatment.
-We will review some less common elbow injuries below.
+We will review some less common elbow injuries that could still lead to elbow injury claims below.

 Elbow breaks and fractures: